 - Blur (bokeh).

-- Expression of movement.
+- Movement, or expression of movement.

 In abstract photography there are dimensions rarely seen in other media.
 Focus can add to the conceptual feel of abstracts by isolating parts of the subject through the use of blur.
 Good quality blur, bokeh, is the frosted-focus effect created by control of the Depth of field.